Buckeye, Arizona: History

+The Buckeye area was first inhabited by the Hohokam culture.
 In 1877, Thomas Newt Clanton led a group of six men, three women, and ten children from Creston, Iowa, to Arizona, where they settled in the Buckeye area.

 Early settler Malie M. Jackson developed 10 mi of the Buckeye Canal from 1884 to 1886, which he named after his home state of Ohio's moniker, "The Buckeye State".
 The town was founded in 1888 and originally named "Sidney", after Jackson's hometown in Ohio.
 However, because of the significance of the canal, the town became known as Buckeye.
 The name was legally changed to Buckeye in 1910.
 The town was incorporated in 1929, at which time it included 440 acre.
 The town's first mayor was Hugh M. Watson (1956–1958), who founded the Buckeye Valley Bank.
 Today, Watson Road is the site of the city's commercial center.

 In 2008, Buckeye was featured on The NewsHour with Jim Lehrer as part of a week-long series entitled "Blueprint America".

 A vote to designate the town as the City of Buckeye became effective in 2014.

 In May 2019, population estimates released by the U.S. Census Bureau placed Buckeye as the fastest growing city in the United States by percentage from 2017–2018, growing by 8.5%.

 Geography

 Buckeye is located approximately 30 mi west of downtown Phoenix in the Buckeye Valley.
 Interstate 10 passes through the central part of the city, north of the original town center.
 U.S. Route 80 once passed through the city, while Arizona State Route 85 skirts what was the city's west edge.
 The city limits now extend 30 mi to the north and 16 mi to the south of the original town center.

 According to the United States Census Bureau, the city has a total area of 393.2 sqmi, of which 0.2 sqmi, or 0.04%, were listed as water.
 The Gila River flows westward through the Buckeye Valley south of the center of the city.
 The Buckeye Hills and Little Rainbow Valley are to the south, beyond which the city limits extend as far as Margies Peak.
-To the north the city limits include the southern part of the White Tank Mountains and continue north nearly as far as Circle City.
+To the north the city limits include the southern part of the White Tank Mountains and continue north nearly as far as City of Surprise.
 The Hassayampa River, a tributary of the Gila, flows southward through the northern part of the Buckeye city limits.

 Soils in Buckeye are alkaline and mostly well drained loam or clay loam except in northern neighborhoods such as Verrado, where gravelly sand or sandy loam with varying degrees of excessive drainage are common.